-North Velebit – Northern Velebit National Park encompasses several areas protected: Hajdučki i Rožanski Kukovi, strict reserve, the Visibaba botanical reserve – home to the endemic species Croatian sibirea, and the Zavižan-Balinovac-Velika kosa botanical reserve which houses the well-known Velebit Botanical Garden, which has been listed as a monument of landscape architecture.
+Northern Velebit National Park encompasses several areas protected: Hajdučki i Rožanski Kukovi, strict reserve, the Visibaba botanical reserve – home to the endemic species Croatian Siberia, and the Zavižan-Balinovac-Velika Kosa botanical reserve which houses the well-known Velebit Botanical Garden, which has been listed as a monument of landscape architecture.

-Place to visit!
-For a good and quality time, you will need at least 5 days for Velebit !
+A place to visit!
+For a good and quality time, you will need at least 5 days for Velebit!
 And much more to planning.
 Respect nature!

 Nested in the mountainous Lika region, just two hours from Split and Zagreb – National Park Plitvice Lakes is, along with Dubrovnik, the single most visited site in Croatia.
 The lakes became a protected national park back in 1949, and since 1979 the place is also listed as UNESCO World Heritage Site.
 It has 16 lakes and it’s open all year long.

 If you ask locals, we just can’t say are Plitvice more beautiful in Summer or Winter.
 During summer – freshness, and richness of colors.
 In winter – a true frozen fairytale!
 Plitvice lakes tickets you can find at the entrance, and you have plenty of Tours from Split to discover this Park.
 Check the tour with a meal included in Split, so you don’t have any worry!